jjiajian/string-matching-algorithmus/README.md

 # String-Matching Algorithm
-A simple program that searches for a substring from a string with the help of the Knuth-Morris-Pratt Algorithm or the naive approach.
+A simple program that searches for a substring from a string with the help of the Knuth-Morris-Pratt algorithm or the naive algorithm.

 ## Uni-Project submission
 * Course name: Programmierung I